What is the Texas Off-Road Invitational?

 How will the journalist attendees get their content?

-General Sam's Offroad Park provides journalists and content creators the opportunity to create unique content in a number of challenging drive scenarios.
-There are also areas where photographs and videos can be staged, such as cabins, campsites, mud pits, a fording area, a sand pit, a rock climb, fields, trails, and a gravel road.
+Brazos Valley Off-Road Park provides journalists and content creators the opportunity to create unique content in a number of challenging drive scenarios.
+There are also areas where photographs and videos can be staged, such as cabins, campsites, mud pits, a fording area, fields, trails, and a gravel road.
 There are also areas where journalists can sit and conduct interviews in the shade.

 To achieve maximum content generation value, TxMPA Is asking that each automaker have the expectation that their vehicles will not be subject to the quick turnover as achieved at other drive programs.
 Rather, the organization is encouraging attendees to get as much time as they require with different vehicles to create the best content.
 It is anticipated that this means 15-30 minutes per vehicle.